epicmindwarp/JurassicSystems/README.md

 They all need to be added to the Excel file, saved and re-loaded.

 # Support
-Please contact /u/epicmindwarp on reddit.com or epicmindwarp@gmail.com
+Please contact /u/epicmindwarp on reddit.com